milanr853/BoilerPlate/README.md

 1. First component render > after that side effect run && some further state changes being made > component re-renders > useeffect compares the value in dependency array, if they are different, side effect runs again.

-2. Causes od re-render: i. if state of the component is updated changes; ii. if parent component re-renders (child also re-renders); iii. if the reference of the prop changes can cause the child component to rerender
+2. Causes of re-render: i. if state of the component is updated changes; ii. if parent component re-renders (child also re-renders); iii. if the reference of the prop changes can cause the child component to rerender

 3. According to react a prop is immutable.
 Hence updating the value of prop donot cause re-render.